srvCodes/continual_learning_with_vit/README.md

 </b></p>
 </div>

-The detailed scripts for our experiments can be found in `scripts/` repo.
+The detailed scripts for our experiments can be found in `scripts/`.

 ## Cite
 If you found our implementation to be useful, feel free to use the citation: